 Skill: Easy | Time: 1 hr 45 min | Servings: 6

 Get the Veg Out newsletter for new vegan recipes + nutrition content!

 This post contains affiliate links (including Amazon Associates) and I earn from qualifying purchases.

-How to Make a Healthy Vegan Shepherd’s Pie
+How to Make a Nutritionally Balanced Vegan Shepherd’s Pie

 Vegan Shepherd’s pie can easily be made into a tasty and balanced meal!
 While there’s certainly nothing wrong with opting to make vegan Shepherd’s pie with a vegan ground beef alternative, if you’re looking for a cheaper option, lentils are a fantastic choice!